LiberQuack/bedel_monitor/README.md

 # BEDEL-MONITOR

-Everyone needs a monitor, even docker
+Everyone needs a monitor

+This project is intended to be used with fluentd, so you can retrieve metrics from host/docker.
+Then you can do whatever you want, I suggest storing the metrics on ElasticSearch because you will be able to visualize them with kibana

 ## Usage

-This image is intended to be used with fluentd, so you can retrieve metrics from host/docker.
-Then you can do whatever you want, I suggest storing the metrics on ElasticSearch

 Simply run this command on your docker host